-Announcement: Following the workshop "Strategies and tools for modulating pathologic protein self-assembly", which took place on March 21-22 in Porto, Portugal, manuscripts are now accepted for consideration of publication in a Research Topic published by Frontiers in Molecular Neuroscience.
+Announcement: Following the workshop "Strategies and tools for modulating pathologic protein self-assembly", which took place on March 21-22, 2019, in Porto, Portugal, manuscripts are still accepted for consideration of publication in a Research Topic published by Frontiers in Molecular Neuroscience.
 Participation in the workshop is not a condition for publishing in the Research Topic.
 If you are interested in submitting a manuscript, contact Dr. Bitan.

 Our main research focus is the abnormal self-association of proteins into toxic oligomers, aggregates, and amyloid fibrils and the involvement of these aberrant protein assemblies in human diseases.
 We study the molecular interactions involved in these processes and explore novel tools to inhibit the formation of the toxic assemblies.